-As onlookers sang the Litany of Saints, Brothers Daniel Maria Klimek, TOR; Matthew Simons, TOR; Zachary Burns, TOR; Rufino Corona, TOR; and Stephen Mary Waruszewski, TOR, lay prostrate before the altar in the Finnegan Fieldhouse, praying for the saints’ intercessions as they approached one of the most significant moments of their lives to this point.
+As onlookers sang the Litany of Saints, Brothers Daniel Maria Klimek, TOR, Matthew Simons, TOR, Zachary Burns, TOR, Rufino Corona, TOR, and Stephen Mary Waruszewski, TOR, lay prostate before the altar in the Fieldhouse, praying for the saints’ intercessions as they approached one of the most significant moments of their lives to this point.

 Moments later, they rose, and Steubenville Bishop Jeffrey Monforton laid his hands on them, ordaining them deacons to serve God’s people.

-The Sept.
-14 liturgy was the first ordination to take place at Franciscan University since a dual ordination in 1996: The Rev. Dave Pivonka, TOR, was ordained a priest, and the Rev. Joseph Lehman, TOR, was ordained a deacon.
+The liturgy was the first ordination to take place at Franciscan University since a dual ordination in 1996: The Rev. Dave Pivonka, TOR, was ordained a priest and the Rev. Joseph Lehman, TOR, was ordained a deacon.
 Twenty-two years later, Pivonka, now Franciscan’s president, and Lehman, now minister provincial, looked on as their Franciscan brothers became transitional deacons.

 “How fitting we celebrate your ordination to holy orders on this feast of the Exultation of the Holy Cross,” the bishop said, “the very cross of Jesus Christ who upon it, saved the world, saved us. … A disciple’s fortitude and resolve render all personal comfort and gain secondary to the cross itself as Jesus did.
 This also is the Franciscan way, is it not?”